engr-arnab/Quiz-Application/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries or issues, feel free to contact [Arnab Das] at [your.email@example.com].
+For any queries or issues, feel free to contact [Arnab Das] at [https://www.instagram.com/realarnb/ or arnabdasbit.ise@gmail.com].